 The historical list goes back to the first men’s World Cup in 1930, but FIFA also notes that the formal adidas Golden Boot branding only arrived later, with the prize first presented in 1982 under the name Golden Shoe before taking the Golden Boot name.

-That is why the tracker matters so much once the tournament starts.
 A player can lead on goals, lose ground on assists, or be pushed down by minutes if the race ends level.

 Frequently Asked Questions